An Empirical Study of Generative AI Adoption in Software Engineering: Background and Related Work

-Although several studies report on findings about different topics on GenAI adoption in SE, e.g., use cases, benefits, and challenges, a comprehensive perspective on GenAI adoption in SE, covering all SE knowledge areas, diverse GenAI tools, usage and non-usage patterns, benefits and challenges, productivity and quality measurement, institutionalization, and expected long-term impacts on the SE community, is still lacking (as seen in Table \ref{tab:ExistingStudies}).
+Although several studies report findings on different topics on GenAI adoption in SE, e.g., use cases, benefits, and challenges, a comprehensive perspective on GenAI adoption in SE, covering all SE knowledge areas, diverse GenAI tools, usage and non-usage patterns, benefits and challenges, productivity and quality measurement, institutionalization, and expected long-term impacts on the SE community, is still lacking (as seen in Table \ref{tab:ExistingStudies}).
 By integrating these dimensions within a single empirical investigation, this study addresses several limitations of existing research and contributes to a more holistic understanding of the adoption of GenAI in state-of-the-art SE practice.
 Compared to existing studies with larger sample sizes, i.e., \cite{Ziegler2022, Khemka2024, Sergeyuk2025, Liang2024}, this study covers participants from diverse geographies, sectors, roles and experiences, as well as covering all SE processes, GenAI tools and a wider view of GenAI adoption.
 Ziegler et al. \cite{Ziegler2022} report on the impact of GitHub Copilot on developers’ perceived productivity by surveying more than 2,000 developers.
 Khemka \& Houck \cite{Khemka2024} surveyed developers, who are Microsoft employees working in the cloud and AI divisions, to learn about the desires and concerns of AI support in their work.
 Sergeyuk et al. \cite{Sergeyuk2025} and Liang et al. \cite{Liang2024} surveyed more than 400 developers to understand how programming assistants are used in software development.
 This study reports on data collected from over 200 SE professionals working in 37 countries and approximately 20 sectors possessing more than 15 roles.
+Additionally, SE tasks are classified using ISO/IEC/IEEE 12207 and challenges are mapped to ISO/IEC 25059, providing a theory-grounded, reproducible taxonomy that goes beyond ad hoc categorization.

 \emptycirc[1][0.7ex]{\tikz\draw (0,0) circle (#1);} \halfcirc[1][0.7ex]{ } \fullcirc[1][0.7ex]{\tikz\fill (0,0) circle (#1);}

 \newcolumntype{G}{>{ \arraybackslash}p{6.2cm}}

 \begin{landscape}